Join Succeed and Unlock £50 Credit Towards Any Immerse Programme

 • Are there significant interactions that impacted your desire to take the course?

-After answering these questions, craft a powerful paragraph that demonstrates how deep your understanding is.
+After answering these questions as part of your brainstorm, identify the most relevant points and craft a powerful paragraph that demonstrates how deep your understanding is.

 The more interesting facts you share about yourself, the better.
 Bring your work experience personal statement to life with vivid details that convey essential ideas about who you are.